guillaumebreton/nix-config/README.md

 # nix-home-config

-Nix configuration for my mac osx laptops
+Nix/Home manager configuration for my hosts.

 # Debts

 This config is heavily indebted to lucperkins/nix-home-config.

 # Install